sylvia010402/Canvas-AI-Student-Performance-Analytics/README.md

 - 8 courses over a 16-week semester
 - Weekly metrics: logins, discussion posts, assignment scores, motivation levels, and more

-This dataset includes risk labels for four key outcomes:
+This dataset includes risk labels for four key outcomes, where you can explore my [Tableau dashboard]() for better visualizations:
 - Academic struggle
 - Loss of motivation
 - Disengagement